 To customize the flyer template, edit each section as follows:

-- Where: Add your school name with location of the containers (ex: main hallway, cafeteria, library, etc.)
+- Where: Add your school name with the location of the containers (ex: main hallway, cafeteria, library, etc.)

 - When: The start and end dates of your penny war